smallrye/smallrye-reactive-messaging/documentation/src/main/docs/concepts/emitter.md

 {{ insert('emitter/EmitterFactoryExamples.java', 'custom-emitter-declaration') }}
 ```

-Note that `CustomEmitterImpl` also implements the `MessagePublisherProvider`,
+Note that `CustomEmitter` interface extends `EmitterType`, which is a marker interface for discovering custom emitter types.
-which is used by the framework to transform this emitter to a channel.
+Also, `CustomEmitterImpl` implements the `MessagePublisherProvider`, which is used by the framework to transform this emitter to a channel.

 Then we need to provide an implementation of the `EmitterFactory` interface: